mjhaahr/RGB-LED-Pendant/README.md

         - [LCSC Part Number: C25117](https://www.lcsc.com/product-detail/Chip-Resistor-Surface-Mount_UNI-ROYAL-Uniroyal-Elec-0402WGF4700TCE_C25117.html)

-## Production/Assembly
+## Fabrication and Assembly
 - The boards were fabricated and assembled by JLCPCB
-- The boards were combined into one frame to reduce the cost of having to make and assembled two design
+- The boards were combined into one frame to reduce the cost of having to make and assemble two designs in one order
 - The frame was enlarged to fit the minimum board size for JLCPCB's PCBA service as well as provides the necessary fiducials and edge rails for assembly

 ![Front Side Assembly Frame Render](images/front-frame-render.png)